 There may be a number of factors at play.
 Your customer may be making a one-off purchase and never returning, they may be worried about spam newsletters, or perhaps they’re just terrible at remembering passwords.

 Of course, guest accounts have their drawbacks.
 It becomes harder for you to find the order if there is an issue to resolve.
 Customers may also have trouble tracking their items if they have no account to log in to.

 If you can’t decide whether to have guest purchasing or account purchasing, have both and keep all your customers happy.
 Or, if you really want to make customers create an account, give them a discount for signing up.

 Customers with products in their carts can be very sensitive.
-If you startle them with extra costs at the end of the checkout process, around 58% may decide to abandon their cart.
+If you startle them with extra costs at the end of the checkout page, around 58% may decide to abandon their cart.

 Research suggests that nowadays, many customers don’t even consider free shipping as a perk, and actually expect it as standard.
 With 80% of customers valuing free shipping, it’s essential that you don’t disappoint them.

-Online shoppers are not only sensitive, but they are also quick to irritate.
+Online shopping customers are not only sensitive, but they are also quick to irritate.
 Figures suggest that around 30% of customers will abandon their cart if they are asked to re-enter their postage address or credit card details.

-You want to create the best shopping experience possible.
-When you have multiple steps and forms to complete this increases the pain of shopping, which in turn increases the likelihood of carts being abandoned.
+You want to create the best e-commerce site experience possible.
+When you have multiple steps and forms to complete this increases the pain and hassle of shopping, which in turn increases the likelihood of carts being abandoned.